mevijays/ai-rag-mongo-search-demo/README.md

 - Chat: OpenAI `gpt-4o-mini`
 - Storage: MongoDB collection `documents` with text + embedding per chunk
 - Similarity: cosine similarity computed in app over a capped set of docs

+Using a local OpenAI-compatible server
+- Set `OPENAI_BASE_URL` to your server’s URL, including `/v1`, e.g. `http://192.168.1.238:8000/v1`.
+- Keep `OPENAI_API_KEY` set (any non-empty value works if your server ignores it).
+- The app will route both embeddings and chat completions to that base URL.

 Security
 - Secrets via `.env` only (do not commit real keys)